ThatDaveStevens/covid19CatalogServices/README.md

 Government department analyse service offers to identify new potential responses<br>
 ![image](images/UseCase3.png)<br>

-## Constraints
-Suppliers should not be constrained by a service definition or fixed placement within any catalogue of services.

 ## Assumptions
-UK government requirements are clearly defined.
+UK government requirements are clearly defined, however each department should have the means to analyse all service offers to identify new areas of opportunity.

 ---